 Windows 10: Lossless MBR-to-GPT Conversion

+Read about peculiarities of converting MBR and GPT disks in Windows 10, why it may result in losing data, and how you can prevent it.
 Here is how the boot process worked in the early years: BIOS (basic input/output system) initialized devices and delegated control to the operating system.
 For that purpose, the BIOS addressed the partition table stored in the Master Boot Record of the hard drive.
 MBR-formatted disks had a maximal capacity of 2 TB and could not exceed four partitions.
 However, modern hard drives required a radical software upgrade, and MBR gave way to GPT.

 GPT stands for GUID Partition Table, which is limited to 128 partitions and has a capacity of 9.4 zettabytes.
 The thing is, in order to load an OS from a GPT disk, the computer has to be running in UEFI mode (United Extensive Firmware Interface), which has replaced the old good BIOS.

-Why convert MBR and GPT in Windows 10?
+- Why Convert MBR and GPT In Windows 10?

 As we mentioned above, MBR supports partitions under two terabytes’ in size.
 What does this imply?
 Say a logical partition has a size of 3 TB.
 In that case, 1 TB will be ignored by Windows 10 as unformatted, and there’s no way you’ll be able to use it.
 The only thing you can do to jump over this hurdle is convert MBR to GPT.